-The call came from Bella Bella just after Christmas.
+The call came from a remote community just after Christmas.
 A pup had been immersed in gasoline and needed help, would I take her??

 Within a few shorts hours this little girl was on a plane and delivered into my open arms.
 A wee little face, a face filled with sadness and despair looked into my eyes.
 I named her Spirit, for I knew she was a fighter with strength deep within her soul.
 Her tummy rumbled from lack of food and her rear legs wobbled back and forth…no steady gate

 on this little one, no playful antics of a well-loved pup, but I knew I could change that, because love can heal all wounds, can’t it?
 The first seizure hit a few hours after little Spirit was home, but I was not concerned.
 I had previously been blessed with a loving companion, Goldie, who also had epilepsy and lived a wonderful and carefree life for 13 years.
 I knew what to do and how to handle this, didn’t I?